-In monitoring compliance, when there are no other risk indicators - for example, among a group of industrial chemical introducers with no prior compliance history - regulatory effort is prioritised using introduction value as a proxy for exposure (and therefore risk).
+When monitoring compliance, if there are no other risk indicators - for example, among a group of industrial chemical introducers with no prior compliance history - regulatory effort is prioritised using introduction value as a proxy for exposure (and therefore risk).
 This is because, in a group of introducers introducing similar products, those introducing a greater introduction value will most likely be importing/manufacturing a greater volume, which will result in greater risk and therefore, proportionately, greater regulatory effort.